GodotSteam/GodotSteam-Server/addons/godotsteam_server/README.md

-# GodotSteam Server for GDNative
+# GodotSteam Server for GDNative | Community Edition
-An open-source and fully functional Steamworks SDK / API server module and plug-in for the Godot Game Engine (version 3.x).
+An ecosystem of tools for [Godot Engine](https://godotengine.org) and [Valve's Steam](https://store.steampowered.com).
 For the Windows, Linux, and Mac platforms.

-**Notice: GodotSteam Server GDNative is now retired.
+**Notice: GodotSteam GDNative is now retired.
 This branch still works fine but will not receive any further updates.**

 Additional Flavors
 ---